codatio/demo-bill-pay/README.md

 Create a `.env` file (you can copy the `.env.example` file and rename it).

 ```
-CODAT_BASIC_AUTH="Basic MarxMnVNSEdXREVwQTI2Qk1seE5lQzAzcnhGZHNBZzFiYUxKeFRXQQ=="
+CODAT_AUTH_HEADER="Basic MarxMnVNSEdXREVwQTI2Qk1seE5lQzAzcnhGZHNBZzFiYUxKeFRXQQ=="
 ```

-Replace the `CODAT_BASIC_AUTH` value wuth your auth header.
+Replace the `CODAT_AUTH_HEADER` value wuth your auth header.
 You can find this [in the Portal](https://app.codat.io/developers/api-keys).

 #### Run the project